chensxb97/ferryServiceVRP/datasets/README.md

 Example of a randomised dataset: *HL1.csv*

-The first alphabet represents the busyness of the depots.
+The first alphabet represents the booking volume, i.e. the busyness of each depot.

 *Low(L) -> 3-4 orders per Depot*